Dickyrdiar/starfetching/README.md

 ### API Context Hook

-The `useApiContext` hook provides the following values:
+The `useFetch` hook provides the following values:

 - `data`: The data fetched from the API.
 - `loading`: A boolean indicating if the data is currently being fetched.
 - `error`: An error message if the fetch failed.
-- `startFetching(url: string)`: A function to start fetching data from the given URL.
-- `startFetchingIf(url: string, condition: boolean)`: A function to start fetching data from the given URL if the condition is true.

 ### useFetchIf Hook